-Trying to pay your bills monthly while getting paid bi-weekly can be challenging.
+Trying to pay your monthly bills with a bi-weekly pay schedule can be challenging.
 Your pay days fluctuate each month, but your creditors always want their money on the same day.
-This leaves a lot of people scratching their heads, wondering why they can’t pay their creditors on time each month.
+This seemingly harmless pay schedule can leave many wracking their brains and pulling their hair, wondering why they can’t seem to pay their creditors on time each month.

-Here are five tips to help you end the madness and keep current with your payments:
+Below are five tips to help you end the madness and keep current with your monthly bill payments:

 1. Lose the “Extra Paycheck” Mentality